Aditya-Manwatkar/Three-Level-Face-Recognition-and-Pattern-Lock-Authentication-System/README.md

 - SHRUTI DHOTE
 ### Feel free to contribute, report issues, or provide feedback!

-## The Complete foldet for this project is store in "Main Code" folder in Same Reposistory.
+## The Complete folder for this project is store in "Main Code" folder in Same Repository.